Haddon-Sandefur/CFB-ML-App/README.md

 > * PROMPT2: A string dictating the rules for the LLM's behavior ('PROMPT2' because that's how it's referenced in other scripts).
 > * CFBD_API_KEY: String.
 The user's `cfbfastR` api key.
 This is needed for the schedule table.
 Further, in this script, the user must supply the following code:
 >   * `Sys.setenv(CFBD_API_KEY = CFBD_API_KEY)`

+#### Other scripts
+Any scripts located in `aws` and `misc` are not required for the application to run.
+Scripts in `misc` are exploratory and pull data from different sources on the web, but aren;t used in the model nor app.
+The script in the `aws` folder pushes the data created by `00 runner.R` to an AWS S3 bucket called "cfbapp23".
+For this to work, you need to make sure you're signed into AWS via it's CLI on your local device.

 #### Coming soon:
 * Altering locations of where data is saved.